- Mrs Stannard: Vice-Principal (oversees Careers Education, Information, Advice and Guidance)

 Students take part in a boot camp workshop at BT Brentwood helping to develop skills for work with activities, employer content and completion of a handbook, so that they may continue their development after the event.

 - Practice interview with BT volunteers

 A challenge day to foster enthusiasm among secondary school students for STEM subjects was held at Havering Sixth Form College.

 Pupils from schools in the region, including Royal Liberty, Sacred Heart, Palmer Catholic Academy, Shenfield High, Ilford County High for Boys, All Saints, Woodlands, Sydney Russell and Mayfield spent the day working together in mixed teams of four to complete practical scientific challenges.

 The activities are designed to stretch and challenge more able students, and encourage them to consider studying science and technology subjects further.

-We have alumni currently working with KPMG, who are one of the biggest employers in London right now.
-Some of our students were able to visit their offices in Canary Wharf for a finance taster day.
+We have alumni currently working with KPMG, which is one of the biggest employers in London.
+Some of our students were able to visit its offices in Canary Wharf for a finance taster day.
 The trip gave them a wonderful insight into the world of finance and acted as an inspiration and motivation for future career options.